Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.8.2.2.
 CreationPolicy and Signals

 If you pass in user data, there is no way for CloudFormation to know if the EC2 instance was provisioned properly.
 It may be marked as complete, but the instance could be broken.

 A **CreationPolicy** is something which is added to a logical resource inside a CloudFormation template.
 You create it and supply a timeout value.

 This waits for a signal from the resource itself before moving to a create complete state.

 ### 1.8.3.
-EC2 Instance Roles
+EC2 Instance Roles and Profile

 IAM roles are the best practice ways for services to be granted permissions.
 EC2 instance roles are roles that an instance can assume and anything running in that instance has the permissions that role grants.

 Starts with an IAM role with a permissions policy.
 EC2 instance role allows the EC2 service to assume that role.

 The **instance profile** is the item that allows the permissions to get inside the instance.
 When you create an instance role in the console, an instance profile is created with the same name.

 When IAM roles are assumed, you are provided temporary roles based on the permission assigned to that role.
 These credentials are passed through instance **meta-data**.

 EC2 and the secure token service ensure the credentials never expire.